Transport and Equilibrium in Non-Conservative Systems: Appendix A

 The second term is the quantity

-we relax the restriction over the summation and use $[1 + hk^{2}]^{-1} < 1$ to arrive at the bound of $2h||\Psi_{0}||^{2}_{\mathcal D_{2}}$ which is another contribution to the $c_{r}$--term.
-Our third term is identical to the first with the roles of $q$ and $k-q$ switched and may be estimated by the identical procedure.
+Here we can relax the restriction over the summation and use $\frac{1}{1 + hk^{2}} < 1$ to arrive at the bound of $2h\|\Psi_{0}\|^{2}_{\mathcal D_{2}}$ which is another contribution to the $c_{r}$--term.
+Our third term is identical to the first with the roles of $q$ and $k-q$ switched and may be estimated by the same procedure.

 The analysis of $s_{\bullet}$ follows a similar set of procedures.
 We will dispense with the details and state the result:

 and

 The claim is established. $\blacksquare$